 BreastScreen Victoria aims to reduce the impact of a breast cancer diagnosis ensuring you have the best health outcome through early detection.
 We aim to provide free mammograms to 70% of women aged 50−74 every two years, as they are the group most at risk of developing the disease.
-However, all women 40+ are eligible to attend.
+However, all eligible Victorians 40+ are eligible to attend.

 BreastScreen Victoria is a fully accredited part of BreastScreen Australia, and is jointly funded by the Victorian and Commonwealth Governments.